-The Locals are an alt-pop, indie-rock trio from Chicago who are steadily winning fans and devotees with their latest EP "SALT".
+The Locals are an alt-pop, indie-rock trio from Chicago.